YannKamche/Personal-Expense-Tracker-WebApp/README.md

    python -m flask run

 The application will be accessible at http://localhost:5000.
 Open this URL in your web browser to start tracking your expenses.

+Additional Information
+Feel free to customize the application according to your needs.
+If you encounter any issues or have further questions, please reach out.
+Happy expense tracking!

+This modification includes information about activating a virtual environment and running the Flask application using `python -m flask run`.
+Adjust the instructions as needed based on your specific virtual environment setup.